jhubert/hiring-exercises/grouping/README.md

 ### CSV Files

-Two sample input files are included.
-Both files should be successfully processed by the resulting code.
+Three sample input files are included.
+All files should be successfully processed by the resulting code.

 ### Matching Identifier